 When you are laboring to achieve a VBAC, it is called TOLAC (Trial of Labor After Cesarean).
 A successful VBAC has similar risks to any other vaginal birth.
-Some people choose not to attempt a VBAC because there is an infrequent but serious risk of uterine rupture.
+Some people choose not to attempt a VBAC because there is an *small* but still possible risk of uterine rupture.
 This risk increases depending on the type of incision you received during your previous C-section.
 A uterine rupture can harm both you and your baby.

-Uterine rupture may occur in up to 0.5% of all TOLACs.
+Uterine rupture may occur in 0.5% of all TOLACs (meaning 99.5% of all women successfully have a VBAC without incident).
 When it happens, the uterus tears, usually along the line of the previous C-section scar.
-Uterine rupture requires immediate surgery, and in up to 5% of uterine ruptures there are further complications, such as excess blood loss or infant death.
+Uterine rupture requires immediate surgery, and in up to 5% of uterine ruptures there are further complications.
 Your risk factor is increased (but still very low) if your:

 - labor is induced or augmented